Location: Portsmouth, RI

 Portsmouth Abbey was especially fond of the features that saved time and streamlined processes: weekly email reminders to parents, tracking of incoming information, a charting module, and the ability to provide parents with access to treatment notes when necessary.
 “We used to translate, then scan our physician’s notes and email them to the parents.
 Now our physician uses Dragon (which is compatible with Magnus) to dictate his notes and has them set to be automatically emailed,” said Gorman.

 Gorman expressed her initial reservations with switching to a web-based system, recalling that “we were kind of hesitant because we were afraid of what it would be like when the paper went away.”
-However, after implementation and becoming acquainted with SMR, everyone was able to embrace the paperless environment.
-“One of my mistakes was forgetting to telling parents they should not mail [forms] to us.
+However, after implementation and becoming acquainted with an electronic Student Health Record (SHR), everyone was able to embrace the paperless environment.
+“One of my mistakes was forgetting to tell parents they should not mail [forms] to us.
 I did a lot of scanning that I will not be doing next year, but I learned that [the process] is very simple.
 If I can do it, the only excuse that a parent would have is that they do not have a computer,” Gorman said.